 British-born Penelope Kathryn Fillon, the extremely publicity-averse wife of presidential favourite François Fillon, is now at the centre of a scandal in France, dubbed "PenelopeGate".
 Here's what you need to know about her.

-Until this week's scandal, in which it is alleged she was paid half a million euros by her husband to act as his parliamentary assistant, Penelope Fillon has pretty much stayed out of the glare of the public eye in France.
+Until she was embroiled in the scandal, in which she was charged on Monday for with complicity in the abuse of public funds, Penelope Fillon has pretty much stayed out of the glare of the public eye in France.

 "Up until now, I have never been involved in the political life of my husband", she said in October 2016, which perhaps, given the accusations that she was indeed actually working for him, now seems a bizarre statement.